ocaml/ocaml.org/CONTRIBUTING.md

 > Contribute to the [OCaml Books](https://ocaml.org/books).

 You can add a new OCaml book by creating a new Markdown file in [data/books/](data/books/).
 For instance: [ocaml-from-the-very-beginning.md](data/books/ocaml-from-the-very-beginning.md).

+### <a name="content-cookbook"></a>Add a Recipe to the OCaml Cookbook

+The OCaml cookbook is a place where OCaml developers share how to solve practical-minded tasks in OCaml using packages from the OCaml ecosystem.
+To contribute a recipe, you need to choose a category for the recipe (see [cookbook_categories.yml](https://)) and write a markdown file with YAML header (for an example, see []).

+Every cookbook recipe consists of one or more files with explanations.
+In the markdown body of the document, you can provide further context or links to the packages used.
+But: keep this short, the point is to get people back to building things, not keep them here reading.

 ### <a name="content-recurring-event"></a>Add A Recurring Event